Centre

 Overview

-Our mission is to pioneer interdisciplinary research on consciousness, meditation, and psychedelics through a focus on neurobiological, phenomenological, and computational mechanisms, with a vision to become a world-leading institution recognised for innovation in consciousness science.
+Mission: To pioneer interdisciplinary research on consciousness, meditation, and psychedelics through a focus on neurobiological, phenomenological, and computational mechanisms, with a vision to become a world-leading institution recognised for innovation in consciousness science.

 Research